inato/senior-take-home-test/README.md

 ## Step 2: Command-line interface

 You will then build a command-line interface that displays the list of ongoing clinical trials for a given country code.
 It will be deployed on the computers of the customer success team.
 You already have access to a [file](countries.json) that maps country codes to country names.
-We will leverage what we have already built in the previous step.
+You will leverage what you have already built in the previous step.

 Here is the output you should get for the country code "FR":